-- The teacher or school counselor feels that the student is misplaced academically. - The student must choose an alternative course because of scheduling conflicts.
+- The teacher or Vice President of Academics feels that the student is misplaced academically. - The student must choose an alternative course because of scheduling conflicts.

 Once a student commits to a replacement course, he will be required to remain in the course.
 Examples of unacceptable reasons for schedule changes: